bilal-fazlani/commanddotnet/README.md

   planetName  String                                            Name of the planet you wish the rocket to go

 Options:
-  -h | -? | --help  Show help information
+  -h | --help  Show help information
 ```

 ### Option

-Every parameter in the method is argument by default.
-So if you wan't to turn a parameter into option instead of argument, use this attribute.
-See more info about parameters [here](#parameters)
+Every parameter in the method is an operand by default.
+If you want a parameter to be an option instead, use the  `OptionAttribute`.

 By default, the parameter names declared in method are the option names that appear in help.
 However you can change that.
 By convention, an option can have a short name and/or a longname.